Bayonetta: Bloody Fate

-is a 2013 anime film produced by Gonzo, based on PlatinumGames' 2009 video game, Bayonetta.
+is a 2013 anime film produced by Gonzo, based on PlatinumGames' 2009 video game, Bayonetta by Sega.
 The film was directed by Fuminori Kizaki with screenplay by Mitsutaka Hirota.

 Bloody Fate was the first piece of Bayonetta media to be voiced in Japanese, as opposed to the first game being voiced exclusively by an English cast.
 The film was released in Japanese theaters on November 23, 2013, and later released on DVD and Blu-ray Disc on February 14, 2014.
 The film has been licensed in North America by Funimation and the English dub features most of the same voice cast from the game reprising their respective roles.

 After the positive reception of the film, the Japanese cast of Bloody Fate returned to lend their voices to the characters in Bayonetta 2, as well as the special Wii U edition of the first game in 2014.

 Plot

-As an adaption of Bayonetta rather than a direct translation, Bloody Fate's storyline follows the events and characters of the game with some slight changes to locales, order and details.
+As an adaptation of Bayonetta rather than a direct translation, Bloody Fate's storyline follows the events and characters of the game with some slight changes to locales, order and details.
 After waking from 500 years of slumber at the bottom of a lake, with no memory of her life before, the Umbra witch Bayonetta embarks on a journey to rediscover her identity and her past.
 Battling the hordes of angelic-themed monsters (she calls them "ghosts") that stand in her way, Bayonetta's journey takes her to the isolated European town of Vigrid, where she confronts the last Lumen Sage, Balder.
 This deranged sage sees the world as irredeemably corrupt and wishes to destroy it.
 After an epic battle in which both summon celestial monsters, Bayonetta kills Balder.

 Cast

 Production

 Bloody Fate was created by the anime studio Gonzo.
 Ai Yokoyama was responsible for designing the main characters of Bloody Fate based on the original Bayonetta character designs by Mari Shimizaki, who also supervised the project.
 Hiroya Iijima was in charge of the angel enemy designs, also based on original artwork for the game.

 Mai from Avex Entertainment contributed the theme song, entitled "Night, I Stand".
 Other music for the film was composed by Jun Abe and Masato Kazune, with some additional pieces being provided by reworked versions of tracks from the game.

-For the English-localized version of the film, FUNimation Entertainment contacted Jonathan Klein and Los Angeles-based New Generation Pictures to handle the production and requested that as many video game cast members as possible reprise their roles.
+For the English-localized version of the film, FUNimation Entertainment contacted Jonathan Klein and Los Angeles–based New Generation Pictures to handle the production and requested that as many video game cast members as possible reprise their roles.
 Since Bayonetta voice actress Hellena Taylor had relocated back to the UK, Klein recorded her voice separately at The Egg Recording Studio located at Shepperton Studios in Surrey, England.
+The only actor from the original game who didn't return was Chick Vennera as Enzo, with John Kassir taking up the role instead.